Certified PSD Protection Specialist , CPSDS

-The program meets all the requirements of State Department’s Presidential Security Detail (PSD) Protocols, and goes beyond these minimum standards to meet the changing tactics of Jihadis who attack convoys, protection details and their principals daily.
+The program goes beyond minimum standards to meet the changing tactics of Jihadis who attack convoys, protection details, and their principals daily.
 Defensive procedures must adapt to the ever-changing tactics of a determined and intelligent enemy.
-ESI’s PSD Protective Operations Course is taught by a staff that is competent and profoundly rooted in the operational side of high threat arenas.
+ESI’s PSD Protective Operations Course is taught by staff that are competent, and also profoundly rooted in the operational side of high threat arenas.

 Program Design and Advisor

 Pete Dordal: a 1984 ESI Graduate and former Marine Scout Sniper Instructor, is the principal advisor and consultant to ESI on PSD Protective Operations Program.
 Pete Dordal is Senior Vice-President of Garda World, the Consulting and Investigation / Global Risks Group of Garda World Security Corporation, one of the most trusted consulting, investigation, and security firms in the world.
 Pete Dordal is the Managing Director of International Security Operations and he is responsible for the delivery of security services to a variety of government and commercial clients in Iraq, Afghanistan, and the Middle East.

 The PSD Protective Operations course is focused on the basic concepts and building blocks of Protective Operations in a Combat Zone.
 The emphasis of training is live-action exercises and team operations.

 - Low Profile Protective Details in High-Risk Zones

 - Protective Shooting

 - Performance Evaluation